What You Will Learn

 Deborah Jewell-Sherman is Professor of Practice at HGSE.
 Jewell-Sherman is a graduate of the School’s Urban Superintendents Program and has built a reputation over the past decade as one of the most successful urban district superintendents in the country.
 She served as superintendent of the Richmond schools from 2002 to 2008.
 During her tenure, 95 percent of Richmond's lowest performing schools achieved full accreditation under Virginia's Standards of Learning legislation, and the district as a whole improved from 18 to 91.7 percent.
 Jewell-Sherman was named Virginia Superintendent of the Year 2009 by the Virginia Association of School Superintendents.

 Women in Education Leadership is an application program.
 To maximize the learning experience, the program aims to bring together as diverse a group as possible.
 Applicants are responsible for submitting supplemental materials with their online application.
-You will be asked to provide your personal profile and institutional information to complete the application process.
-Upload a single, MS Word or PDF document to complete the application process.
+You will be asked to upload a single MS Word or PDF document that includes answers to the following questions.

 - How would you describe your leadership style?